ctorguson/DefectDetectionGUI/README.md

 This MATLAB-based GUI enables users to load, visualize, and process point cloud data.
 The GUI includes tools for interactive 3D visualization, merging of multiple point clouds, meshing, densification, and flattening of surfaces, making it particularly useful for applications in 3D modeling, quality control, and visual inspection.
 Features

-    Point Cloud Loading: Supports, consumes and saves .ply files.
+    Open: Point Cloud Loading Displays, consumes and saves .ply files.

-    Merge Multiple: Merges multiple point clouds of the same object, aligns colors from one cloud onto another with precise interpolation.
+    Merge Multiple: Merges multiple point clouds of the same object, registers two clouds of the       same object to each other and interpolates colors from one cloud onto the other with precise       interpolation.

-    Flattening Surface Fit: Flattens curved point clouds based on a third-order               polynomial fit, offering options for outlier removal and re-fitting without outliers.
+    Flatten: Surface Fit Flattens curved point clouds based on a third-order polynomial fit,           offering options for outlier removal and re-fitting without outliers.

-    Densification: Uses interpolation to increase point density within a cloud.
+    Densifiy: Uses interpolation to increase point density within a cloud.

-    3D Grid: Enhances visualization with customizable grid overlays.
+    Grid: Enhances visualization with customizable grid overlays.

     Depth: Maps the selected cloud by height data, useful for finding indentations.

+    Reset: Resets cloud to its original state upon opening.

     Save Options: Saves point cloud data, with the option to save either all points or only those      selected through brushing.

 Future versions:

-    Defect Detection: Highlights potential defect regions in the point cloud using color coding based on height values.
+    Defect: Highlights potential defect regions in the point cloud using color coding based on         height values.

     Support multiple formats, including .ply, .las, .xyz, .pts, and .pcd.

     Mesh Generation: Opens an existing mesh and generates and visualizes a mesh from a point cloud     using Delaunay triangulation.

 Installation

     Setup: Clone the repository and add .txt and .cpp files to a project in vscode or like             software.
 Add .m files to MATLAB’s path, and run GUI().

 Usage